 What we didn’t:

-- There is no CTA till you reach near the end of the email, which many people may not do.
+- There is a CTA once you reach the end of the email, which many people may not do.

 - There’s no clear unsubscribe link, though there is a link where you can manage email communication preferences.